solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ![The Geometry Viewer tab is highlighted and a property point is highlighted on the map.]

-## Exercise 6: Clean up

-It is crucial that any deployed resources are cleaned up once finished using them.
-Charges will be generated for the configured capacity, not how much the database is used.
-To delete the resource group and all resources created for this lab, follow the instructions below:

-1. Open a web browser and navigate to the [Azure portal][Microsoft Azure], and on the home page, select **Resource groups** under Azure services.

-    ![Resource groups is highlighted under Azure services in the Azure portal.]

-2. In the filter for any field search box, enter the name of the resource group created for these labs, and then select the resource group from the list.

-3. In the **Overview** pane, select **Delete resource group**.

-    ![On the Overview blade of the resource group.
-The Delete resource group button is highlighted.]

-4. In the confirmation dialog, enter the name of the resource group to confirm and then select **Delete**.

 # Hands-on Lab: Using Hugging Face with Azure Database for PostgreSQL Flexible Server

 The integration of embeddings generated using Azure OpenAI and Azure